Limezest/eleventy-blog-template/content/posts/2022/mechanical-keyboards.md

     Common formats are 75%, 60% and 40%.

     75% keyboards include the main keys you need on a keyboard to write: letters and symbols, modifiers, as well as F-keys, directional arrows and some specials keys.
 Even if no standard is established, manufacturers often include "page up"/"down", "home" and "end" keys, "del" and sometimes "ins".
-    They're the most common custom type.
-The most important part is how many extra keys you get since you will be able to reprogram them to your will using softwares like [VIA][via]
+    The most important part is how many extra keys you get since you will be able to reprogram them to your will using softwares like [VIA][via].
+    Together with the TKL, they are the most common custom type.
     <br/><br/>
     ![format-75-keyboard][format-75-keyboard]
     <br/>